What is the IQA

 How often are meetings?

 Meetings of the Board of Trustees are currently every 2-6 weeks.
 Meetings of the NGB representatives (Congresses) are usually held every 6-12 months.
+Department directors meet every two weeks.
 Other meetings such as departmental meetings, committee meetings, or more casual discussions between working teams take place more often.

 Who should I contact with questions?